CIOSC/CAS-Digital-Credentials/scheme/conformity-assessment-approach.md

 # Conformity Assessess Approach
-The conformity assessment process uses a functional approach as set out in ISO/IEC 17000.
+The conformity assessment approach uses a functional approach as set out in ISO/IEC 17000.

+For a more general overview, please see [conformity assessment process](./conformity-assessment-process.md)

-## Selectin and Determination
+## Selection and Determination

 For each object of conformity of assessment, the following MUST be specified and carried out: